Multiset Combinatorial Gray Codes with Application to Proximity Sensor Networks: 1D Code Construction and Sequence Length Bounds

 Table~\ref{tab:M_m(k)-bounds} collects all known $M_m(k)$ based on Proposition~\ref{prop:upper}, and Corollaries~\ref{corol:Mcycle}, \ref{corol:Mcycle-lower}.
 Symbol ``$\star$'' means the corresponding lower bound matches the theoretical upper bound.

-Another combinatorial structure in the literature related with cyclic $m$-distinguishable sequences is the \textit{universal cycles}~\cite{CDG92}, \textit{Ucycles} for short.
-An $(m,k)$-Ucycle is an $m$-distinguishable sequence $S$ in which there is no repeated elements in any $S_m(t)$ and every $m$-subset of $[k]$ appears exactly once as $S_m(t)$ for some $t$.
-Obviously, an $(m,k)$-Ucycle is of length $\binom{k}{m}$ and leads to an $m$-distinguishable sequence on $[k]$ of length $\binom{k}{m}+m-1$.

-Similar to Mcycles, it was conjectured~~\cite{CDG92} that for any $m$, when $k$ is larger enough, an $(m,k)$-Ucycle exists if and only if $m|\binom{k-1}{m-1}$.
-Recently, this conjecture was confirmed by~\cite{GJKO20}, as stated below.
+Another combinatorial structure in the literature related to cyclic $m$-distinguishable sequences is the \textit{universal cycles}~\cite{CDG92}, \textit{Ucycles} for short.
+An $(m,k)$-Ucycle is a cyclic $m$-distinguishable sequence $S$ in which there is no repeated elements in any $S_m(t)$ and every $m$-subset of $[k]$ appears exactly once as a $S_m(t)$ for some $t$.
+Unlike an Mcycle, a Ucycle does not admit multisets.
+Note that an $(m,k)$-Ucycle is of length $\binom{k}{m}$.
+Similar to Mcycles, it was conjectured in~\cite{CDG92} that for any $m$ there is an integer $y_0(m)$ such that, $k\geq y_0(m)$, an $(m,k)$-Ucycle exists if and only if $m$ divides $\binom{k-1}{m-1}$.
+The conjecture has been proved in~\cite{GJKO20} using probabilistic methods; however, a constructive approach has yet to be found.
+See~\cite{GJKO20,Zhang20,Hurlbert94,CHHM09,BG11} for more information about Ucycles and related topics.